Moving Tips & FAQ’S

 What type of boxes should I use for household goods?

 Use new packing materials.
-Although the boxes you might obtain from your neighborhood supermarket may be free, they are not nearly as strong or padded as new boxes.
+Although the boxes you might obtain from your neighborhood supermarket may be free, they are not nearly as durable or padded as new boxes.
 They are more susceptible to causing damage to your valuables in transit.
-There are many packing material suppliers that will deliver within few days anything you may need.
+Many packing material suppliers will deliver within few days anything you may need.
 You can place your order online, or contact your local packing materials supplier.

 What items not to ship?

-It is recommended that you do not ship the following items:
+It is recommended that you do not ship the following articles:

 - Valuable and important papers such as family records, birth certificates, marriage documents, financial information and other like documents.